Renault bumps up finance costs days after grant announced

 Renault’s R4 and R5 were originally available with finance terms as low as 0% when the cars were originally launched, and these remained when they were eligible for the £1,500 Electric Car Grant.
 However, within days of being made eligible for the full Tier 1 government support of £3,750, Renault ramped the rate on Personal Contract Purchase (PCP) agreements up to 7.9% APR on the R5, with a 6.9% deal for the R4.
 This is despite the falling interest rates in the general economy and makes it the highest of all its competitors.

 When the R5’s initial finance deals were announced in December 2024, offers for the 5 E-Tech included a 0% APR offer across the range if you could stump up a hefty 30% deposit and pay over a 24-month period.
 The brand’s initial 5.5% APR deals on smaller deposits and longer loan periods have also disappeared, making many versions of the car more expensive overall than it was before the grant was applied, if using finance for the purchase.
+At the time of writing, Renault’s other models all had lower finance rates, including the Megane E-Tech with a 0% PCP offer.

+The repayments a year ago started at £249 per month for the R5 ‘evolution urban’ model with a £3,545 deposit and an agreed 6,000 miles per year.
+Now it costs £255 per month on the same terms, despite the grant.
 The same model with a lower deposit of £324 over 48 months was quoted at £324 per month, making the total cost of credit £3,576.
 Now the total is £333 per month, making the credit cost £4,862 – meaning the finance is £1,286 more over the duration.
 That swallows up most of the car’s £1,500 grant money.

+The finance company – Mobilize Financial Services – is owned by Renault and shares its offices in the UK.
 To add to the confusion, Nissan’s Micra is based on the R5 and built in the same factory.
 The finance is also provided by Mobilize, but the finance APR is at the lower 5.49%.
 However, Nissan has only been able to secure the lower £1,500 grant for all versions of the Micra as they do not use the French-built battery fitted to the new “+” versions of the R5 which makes them eligible for the higher grant status.

-Renault denied that it was profiteering from the grant scheme, saying: “The competitive positioning of Renault's entire model range is regularly reviewed to ensure we offer compelling value in a highly dynamic market.
+A company spokesman denied that it was cashing in on the grant scheme, saying: “The competitive positioning of Renault's entire model range is regularly reviewed to ensure we offer compelling value in a highly dynamic market.
 This has led to changes to our offers across several vehicle lines this quarter, including Renault 4 and Renault 5.
 These changes in positioning coincide with the launch of new “+” versions of Renault 5 and Renault 4 which feature enhanced specification and different battery sourcing, which has supported eligibility for the £3,750 grant.
 These new versions are positioned competitively and logically alongside our existing stock of versions eligible for the £1,500 grant.
 We will continue to monitor and respond to the market as our stock position evolves.
 The Renault 5 has set new benchmarks in its sector, being ranked top EV in retail for three months of the year.
 Renault 4 adds to this momentum and saw Renault achieve a 49% mix of EV sales in October.”

 The other car makers receiving the Tier 1 grants have not changed their finance rates and in some cases have made them more attractive.
 For example, the Ford Puma Gen-E has 0% offered on two year Ford Options deal or 1.9% with a more reasonable deposit – that has dropped from 2.9% since July 2025.
 MINI’s Aceman remains available at 4.9%, the same rate as in the summer before the grant was introduced.